The Art of Networking during Career Events & Fairs – Ten tips to make the most out of it!

-A lot of companies, especially industry, media and start-ups, want you to be authentic and to discover whether you, as a person, are fit for the company.
+A lot of companies, especially industry, media and start-ups, want you to be authentic and to discover whether you, as a person, are a fit for the company.
 Personal talk is therefore very important to them.
-For example, Unibail Rodamco wants to know why you are interested in their company.
-Otis gives an important tip: “Be as timely and flexible as possible, since it might happen that you get an interview straight away.”
+Often, they want to know why you are interested in their company and here, you can present what you’ve researched.

 7. Behave professionally

 Although questions about the work/life balance and salary are perfectly valid, if you ask them to potential employers too early, they can appear to be your main motivation for the role.
 They want to see that you are motivated for the profession and company first.

 Do not interrupt other students when they are asking questions, even when it is very crowded.
 Wait patiently and listen to the answers, as they may help you too.

 Be confident but not overconfident!
 Being confident to the point of arrogance is perceived as a bad trait, especially in the banking and consulting industries.
 Nobody wants to work with an egomaniac!
 You should instead be open, curious, and friendly.